lifeitech/pixel-weather/README.md

 ### Android

 Scan the QR code below to download and install the android distribution (`.apk`) on your phone.
+Tested on Samsung A52G.

 <img src="readme-images/qr.png" style="zoom:80%;" />